Now, Not Yet: Background

 Josh Taylor, wanting to prove himself as a songwriter, announced in November 2015 that he had been on a seven-month songwriting program for the past several months during which he hoped to write 50 songs by the end of December.
 As the project progressed, Taylor began to share studio time with drummer Brett Kramer.
 The program ended on December 30.
 The duo finally decided to form a band named Half Alive in 2016 while "watching the songs evolve as [they] were working together."
 They spent that year recording three of the 50 songs in a converted helicopter hangar in the Mojave Desert alongside producer James Krausse, and released them as an extended play titled 3 in 2017.
 It attracted some attention partly due to its two singles "The Fall" and "Aawake at Night".
 Soon after the EP's release, the duo added a new member to their band, bassist J Tyler Johnson, in order to avoid using computer-generated sounds in their songs and live performances in favor of live instruments.

-The songwriting process for the two eldest songs of the album began during the 50 song project, the first of which was "Arrow" at number 5, while "Still Feel" was the eleventh song from the challenge.
-These were the only songs from the project to be included on the album.
-"Creature" was the first song to be written by the band as a full trio, and was the one that took longest to complete.
-"Runaway", "Trust", "Ice Cold" and "Breakfast" came about during the band's first songwriting session together at an Airbnb cabin in Big Bear, California, and they continued to write in rented Airbnbs one week at a time in different climates and environments, such as deserts and by the ocean, until the album was finished in 2019.
+The songwriting process for the two eldest songs of the album began during the 50-song project, the first of which was "arrow" at number 5, while "still feel." was the eleventh song from the challenge.
+These were the only songs from the project to be included on the album. "creature" was the first song to be written by the band as a full trio, and was the one that took the longest to complete.
+"RUNAWAY", "TrusT", "ice cold." and "BREAKFAST" came about during the band's first songwriting session together at an Airbnb cabin in Big Bear, California, and they continued to write in rented Airbnbs one week at a time in different climates and environments, such as deserts and by the ocean, until the album was finished in 2019.
 This was because they found that working at one of their houses "wasn't as productive" as in a secluded environment.
 The locations themselves inspired different songs, with faster songs being written in the heat and slower ones in a colder environment.
 The Airbnbs also forced the band to work within limitations.
 For example, some lodgings had rules forbidding an excess of noise on pain of being forced out of them, so the group consequently wrote without percussion parts; these constraints "inspired what the songs turned into."
 The last song to be written was "Pure Gold"; the band was initially unsure whether to include it on the record, but after being urged to finish it by their team, they were grouped with "one of [their] favorite producers" and the song "[turned] into ... one of [their] favorites of the album."